 All capital gains (long-term and short-term) are reported on Form 8949 and Schedule D is used to calculate a net capital gain or loss.
 If there is a net gain that is all short-term, then the short-term gain will be taxed at the taxpayer's regular income tax rate; however, if there are long-term losses, these are allowed to offset the short-term gains.

 Capital gains and losses are entered on Form 1099-B in the TaxAct program and then reported on Form 8949 and Schedule D.

-- Click Investment Income to expand the category and then click Gain or loss on the sale of investments
+- Click Investment Income in the Federal Quick Q&A Topics menu to expand the category and then click Gain or loss on the sale of investments

 - Click Capital gain or loss (Form 1099-B)

 - Click New Copy of Form 1099-B (Desktop users click Add) to create a new copy of the form or click Review to review a form already created

 - The program will proceed with the interview questions for you to enter or review the appropriate information